Zygocactus 'Bridgeport', Schlumbergera truncata 'Bridgeport'

 How to Grow and Care

 Holiday Cactus can easily be propagated by cuttings.
-Pinch off a section of stem that has 2 to 3 jointed segments.
-Let the cuttings dry for a few hours, then push them in a small pot with the same potting soil as the adult plant… – See more at: How to Grow and Care for Holiday Cactus
+First, pinch off a stem section with 2 to 3 jointed segments.
+Let the cuttings dry for a few hours, then push them in a small pot with the same potting soil as the adult plant.

 - Back to genus Schlumbergera